21 Things to Do in Roatan, Honduras (From a Local)

 14. Get Your Brunch on with Bottomless Mimosas at San Simon

-$30 buys you all-you-can-drink mimosas and Bloody Marys, an appetizer and a brunch entree.
+$30 buys you all-you-can-drink mimosas and Bloody Marys, an appetizer, and a brunch entree.
 (Well after tax and tip, it’s more like $45.)
-It’s the perfect brunch/pregame for an amazing day of beachin’.
-Be sure to make a reservation in advance, the restaurant can fill up very quickly.
+Brunch lasts from 11:00 AM–2:00 PM, so be sure to get there right away to maximize your mimosa time.

 15. Enjoy Live Music on Sunday at Infinity Bay